When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 In addition to the subsidised expansion, telecommunications companies may build broadband infrastructure at their own expense.

-The town of Bocholt is currently aware of one specific expansion project. stadtwerker (formerly Bocholter Energie- und Wasserversorgung GmbH) will upgrade the telecommunications network in the town centre to a modern fibre-optic network, self-financing the project.
-Further information on this project and to check whether your connection is included can be found on the "faserfreunde" website.
+The city of Bocholt is currently aware of one specific expansion project. stadtwerker GmbH (formerly Bocholter Energie- und Wasserversorgung GmbH) is upgrading the telecommunications network within the city limits to a modern fibre-optic network, self-financing the project.